Supreme Transparency

 Consumer Financial Protection Bureau v.
 Community Financial Services Association of America, Limited

 The Consumer Financial Protection Bureau (CFPB) is a federal agency dedicated to protecting Americans from the unfair, deceptive, or abusive practices of financial service corporations like exploitative payday lenders — the industry represented by the trade group Community Financial Services Association (CFSA).
-In this case, the Supreme Court could decide that the CFPB’s independent funding structure — and by extension, every regulation promulgated by the CFPB — is unconstitutional.
-At stake is the existence of the CFPB, the stability of the financial industry, and the funding structures of other government programs like Social Security and Medicare.
+In this case, the Supreme Court could have decided that the CFPB’s independent funding structure — and by extension, every regulation promulgated by the CFPB — is unconstitutional.
+At stake was the existence of the CFPB, the stability of the financial industry, and other government programs with similar funding structures, including Social Security and Medicare.

 Powerbroker-Affiliated Organizations